DataHenHQ/documentations/source/fetch_doc.rst

 -----------------------------

 You may be wondering what is a Global Page.
-A Global Page acts like a shared-cache that Datahen fetches for all their users as they perform scraping.
+A Global Page acts like a shared-cache that DataHen fetches for all their users as they perform scraping.
 This shared-cache allows every users to collectively benefit from lower cost and higher performance of extracting data from the Internet.

 Now that you’ve seen the pages that has been added into this job, let’s see the content of the page by copying and pasting a page’s GID(Global ID) into the following command.